-If you have kids and have never read a book by Mo Willems, you are about to discover books that will turn even the most reluctant reader.
+If you have kids and have never read a book by Mo Willems, you are about to discover books that will transform even the most reluctant reader.
 They’ll be asking to hear these books again and again.

 Books that inspire both reading and writing (without bribes or rewards)?
 Yes, please!

 My kids and I love his books so much that it was really difficult to choose favorites.

 But for the sake of this post, we narrowed it down to ten to include in this particular Mo Willems book list, and only one of them is an Elephant and Piggie book.

 New to my book lists?
 Find the rest of the “Books for Boys” book lists HERE.